bmd2001/CS-Notes-UOY/HCI2/Week 4/CSCW.md

 The [[HCI2 Intro#^a14e36|mouse]] was created by [Douglas Engelbart](https://en.wikipedia.org/wiki/Douglas_Engelbart).
 He was a very famous American inventor.
 He also was the inventor of the first video conferencing tool.
 This was a working prototype, and it was made way more than 55 years ago.

-This is the first example of CSCW, but we have to wait until 1988 to see any other example.
+This is the first example of #CSCW, but we have to wait until 1988 to see any other example.

+#CSCW can be seen in two different ways, depending if the focus is on computer or collaboration between people.